What Broke Free Trade?

 Their response was first articulated by David Hume, whose article “On the Balance of Trade” is more important to trade theory than anything written by Adam Smith.
 His theory was picked up by Smith, then David Ricardo, and every other free trader all the way to my own mentor Gottfried Haberler, who can be credited as one of the architects of the postwar General Agreement on Tariffs and Trade.

 In such a world, nations need never fear “that all their gold and silver may be leaving them,” said Hume.
 This is a “groundless apprehension.”
 The reason, he explained, is that every exporting nation is also an importer of money, while the reverse is also true.
 This rise and decline of the money stock causes prices to adjust.
-Prices (and wages) fall in the importing nation, causing its manufacturing to become more competitive for export, while the exporting nation faces increases in price due to more money stock and thus faces price pressure that flips the advantages toward importing.
+Prices (and wages) fall in the importing nation, causing its manufacturing to become more competitive for export, while the exporting nation faces increases in price because of more money stock and thus faces price pressure that flips the advantages toward importing.

 This back-and-forth balance of trade is what kept trade deficits from ever becoming chronic in a single country.
-This is why the great free-trade economist Frédéric Bastiat said to stop paying attention to the international balance of payments: they take care of themselves.
+This is why the great free-trade economist Frédéric Bastiat said to stop paying attention to the international balance of payments: They take care of themselves.
 Crucially, this balance depends on 1) limits on money-stock expansion based on specie backing, 2) a domestic price level that adjusts to prevailing market conditions, and 3) an unregulated and enterprising economy that can adapt to changes along the way.

-This idea—the price-specie flow mechanism—really amounted to an observation that the market works across borders the same as it does within borders.
+This idea—the price-specie flow mechanism—really amounted to an observation that the market works across borders in the same way as it does within borders.
 Supply and demand adjusted in ways that lead to a productive balance, with no one harmed.
 Seeming destruction is always matched by creation, and no nation needs ever let go of any comparative advantage in industry, particularly not ones with intellectual capital, institutional knowledge, and robust supply chains.
 There is nothing to fear from free trade, the argument went, and this view dominated the West from the 18th through the 20th century.

 What broke starting in the 1970s?
-The gold standard was abandoned in favor of the paper dollar standard with the U.S. dollar serving as the reserve currency of the world.
+The gold standard was abandoned in favor of the paper dollar standard, with the U.S. dollar serving as the reserve currency of the world.
 That achieved two things: It removed the limits on the expansion of money and credit by the U.S. central bank, and it created an unlimited international demand for the deployment of the U.S. dollar, in cash or dollar-denominated U.S. debt assets.

 The rest of what unfolded over the decades could have been foreseen.
 The United States became an importing nation, gradually at first and then more and more.
-There was nothing wrong with that it seemed; it is good for consumers and even for inputs for U.S. producers.
+There was nothing wrong with that, it seemed; it is good for consumers and even for inputs for U.S. producers.
 Under the Humean system, two forces would have been engaged: First, the loss of dollars from imported goods would have seen prices in the United States fall, and second, the dollars that went abroad would have been repatriated eventually in the form of a growing export sector.

 But with the loss of gold as an anchor, the U.S. money spigots were turned on full blast for the 1970s, half blast in the 1980s and 1990s, and full blast against after 2000 with zero-interest rate policies.
 This meant there would be no downward adjustment in U.S. prices and no revival of manufacturing exports, and the dollars would never be repatriated.
 Why not?
 Because the dollars sent abroad would serve as a reserve asset for central banks around the world.

 And what would that reserve asset be used for?
-It’s obvious now: it would be used to build out industrial sectors that directly compete with U.S. manufacturing.
+It’s obvious now: It would be used to build out industrial sectors that directly compete with U.S. manufacturing.
 That is precisely what happened, on an amateur level first in Japan and then with tremendous precision and focus from a newly opened China.
 In 2000, $1.8 trillion, or 18 percent of total debt, was foreign-owned.
-By 2014, this grew to $8.0 trillion, or 34 percent of total debt—the highest percentage in U.S. history.
+By 2014, this grew to $8 trillion, or 34 percent of total debt—the highest percentage in U.S. history.

-This shows no signs of abating, for so long as the United States is cranking out the debt to fund Congress’s passage of unbalanced budgets, there will be international markets for it that will in turn be deployed to build direct competition to U.S. industry.
-And so long as the Fed keeps pushing for more inflation (for fear of deflation), U.S. prices will never permit a rising purchasing power to make its export sector anywhere near being competitive on the international scene.
+This shows no signs of abating, for as long as the United States is cranking out the debt to fund Congress’s passage of unbalanced budgets, there will be international markets for it that will in turn be deployed to build direct competition to U.S. industry.
+And as long as the Fed keeps pushing for more inflation (for fear of deflation), U.S. prices will never permit a rising purchasing power to make its export sector anywhere near being competitive on the international scene.

 Indeed it does!
-The trade deficit is not by itself some kind of accounting problem, but rather illustrates a fundamental dysfunction in the entire operation of 21st-century free trade.
+The trade deficit is not by itself some kind of accounting problem, but rather it illustrates a fundamental dysfunction in the entire operation of 21st-century free trade.
 It was never supposed to be this way.
 Again, tariffs will not fix this, and an industrial policy of our own is not a sustainable fix for the long term.

-The only real path out is not to dismantle international trade but rather more obvious: balance the U.S. budget, stop the debt-production machine, and put an end to the Fed’s non-stop feeding of global demand for dollars.
+The only real path out is not to dismantle international trade but rather more obvious: Balance the U.S. budget, stop the debt-production machine, and put an end to the Fed’s nonstop feeding of global demand for dollars.
 Also crucial will be tearing down all barriers to domestic enterprise, including high taxes and regulations.

 I’m highly aware that all of these connections of forces seem very complicated and even counterintuitive, to the point that economists themselves are often unwilling to think much about them.
-There are trade specialists and there are monetary specialists but the two rarely overlap in academia as they do in the financial world, where this problem is well known.
+There are trade specialists and there are monetary specialists, but the two rarely overlap in academia as they do in the financial world, where this problem is well known.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.